Toward machine learning interatomic potentials for modeling uranium mononitride: Introduction

+Numerous DFT studies have extensively investigated the electronic structure and magnetic properties of uranium mononitride (UN)~\cite{Gryaznov2012, Mei2013, Kocevski2022a}.
+In addition, substantial efforts have been made to understand point defect behavior and the incorporation of fission products into the UN\cite{Kotomin2009, Ducher2011, Claisse2016, Szpunar2020, Yang2021, Zhao2023, Kuganathan2023}.
+These works have provided valuable insights into the mechanisms that govern fission gas migration and can further lead to fuel degradation.
+Yet, despite their accuracy, DFT calculations are computationally demanding and typically limited to short timescales and small system sizes.
+In contrast, classical MD simulations enable exploration of larger systems and longer simulation times, for better prediction of fuel behavior at finite temperatures, but their reliability heavily depends on the quality of the interatomic potentials employed.

-For UN, several classical interatomic potentials have been developed \cite{AbdulHameed2024} with moderate accuracy.
-Kuksin et al. \cite{Kuksin2016} developed an angular-dependent potential fitted to DFT calculations.
-This potential has been subsequently modified by Tseplyaev and Starikov to calculate point defect formation and migration energies \cite{Tseplyaev2016} and diffusion in hypo-stoichiometric UN \cite{Li2021}.
-A modified version of this potential was later used to simulate the growth of Xenon bubbles in UN \cite{Li2023}.
-Kocevski et al. \cite{Kocevski2022} developed an embedded-atom method potential that can reproduce various thermal dependent properties.
-This model was used to investigate Xenon diffusion in UN, although it underestimates heat capacity at high temperatures.
-As several differences arise between the available interatomic potentials, a reliable UN potential is a necessity.
+For UN, several classical interatomic potentials have been developed with moderate success~\cite{Kuksin2016, Tseplyaev2016, Kocevski2022}.
+Kuksin et al.~\cite{Kuksin2016} developed an angular-dependent potential, later refined by Tseplyaev and Starikov~\cite{Tseplyaev2016} to study defects, migration energies, and pressure-induced \hmn{fm-3m} $\rightarrow$ \hmn{R-3m} phase transitions of UN.
+Li and Murphy~\cite{Li2021} applied this potential to study self-diffusion in hypo-stoichiometric conditions.
+Another notable effort by Kocevski et al.~\cite{Kocevski2022} involved combining Buckingham-type interactions with the Finnis-Sinclair many-body embedded atom method potential, which can reproduce various thermal-dependent properties.
+As several differences arise between the available interatomic potentials, a robust and reliable UN potential is a necessity.